frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 <EnableCentralPackageVersions>true</EnableCentralPackageVersions>
 ```

-In addtion only specific types of projects will be supported for **Central Package Version Management**.
+In addition only specific types of projects will be supported for **Central Package Version Management**.
 Refer to [this](#what-is-not-supported-in-central-package-version-management) to see the exclusions.

 **Transitive dependencies**: One should not be listing the transitive dependencies either in the packages.props or as `PackageReferece` for the projects.
 However the central package versions will win in the transitive dependency resolution.